Geordie: History

-The word "Geordie" can refer to a supporter of Newcastle United.
-The Geordie Schooner glass was traditionally used to serve Newcastle Brown Ale.

-The Geordie dialect and identity are primarily associated with those of a working-class background.
-A 2008 newspaper survey found the Geordie accent the "most attractive in England".

 Geographical coverage

 People

 When referring to the people, as opposed to the dialect, dictionary definitions of a Geordie typically refer to a native or inhabitant of Newcastle upon Tyne, England, or its environs, an area that encompasses North Tyneside, Newcastle, South Tyneside and Gateshead.
 This area has a combined population of around 700,000, based on 2011 census-data.

 The term itself, according to Brockett, originated from all the North East coal mines.
 The catchment area for the term "Geordie" can include Northumberland and County Durham or be confined to an area as small as the city of Newcastle upon Tyne and the metropolitan boroughs of Tyneside.

 Scott Dobson, the author of the book Larn Yersel Geordie, once stated that his grandmother, who was brought up in Byker, thought the miners were the true Geordies.
 There is a theory the name comes from the Northumberland and Durham coal mines.
 Poems and songs written in this area in 1876 (according to the OED), speak of the "Geordie".